t9t/toi/README.md

 ## Other built-in functions
-`inputLines()` returns the standard input as lines `inputNumbers()` returns the standard input as an array of numbers, one number per line `chars(s)` returns an array with the characters in a string (each element is a string of length 1) `isSet(map, key)` returns 1 if the key is set in the map, and 0 if it's not `unset(map, key)` removes the key from the map
+`inputLines()` returns the standard input as lines `chars(s)` returns an array with the characters in a string (each element is a string of length 1) `isSet(map, key)` returns 1 if the key is set in the map, and 0 if it's not `unset(map, key)` removes the key from the map